heremaps/xyz-documentation/docs/letting-go.md

 Before you migrate your Data Hub spaces to the HERE Platform, HERE recommends that you perform the following pre-migration steps:

 - Check with your team to see if you have an existing HERE platform organization.
-Any number of developer.here.com accounts can migrate their resources to a single HERE platform organization.
+Any number of developer.here.com accounts can migrate their spaces to a single HERE platform organization.

 ## Sign up for a HERE platform account